AwesomesauceLabs/piglet-manual/index.md

 Most glTF files store their textures in PNG or JPEG format.
 To convert the textures in your glTF files to KTX2/ETC1S or KTX2/UASTC, I recommend using the [gltf-transform](https://gltf-transform.donmccurdy.com/cli.html) command line tool.

-In order to install `gltf-transform`, you will first need to install:
+In order to supercompress your textures with `gltf-transform`, you will first need to install:

 * [NodeJS and NPM](https://www.npmjs.com/get-npm)
 * [KTX-Software](https://github.com/KhronosGroup/KTX-Software).
 This project provides the `toktx` program that is invoked by `gltf-transform`.
 To install the software, go to the [GitHub releases page](https://github.com/KhronosGroup/KTX-Software/releases), click/expand "Assets" at the bottom of the release notes, and choose the appropriate package/installer for your O/S. Note that if you are using Windows, you will also need to add `C:\Program Files\KTX-Software\bin` to your `Path`, so that `gltf-transform` can find the `toktx` binary.